kuzzleio/documentation-old/plugin-reference/source/includes/_plugin-context.md

 #### Returns

-Returns a `promise` that resolves to
+Returns a `promise` that resolves to an object representation of the document in Elasticsearch.

 #### Usage